 Speakers try to understand whether the listener accomplishes the message or not.
 It is all about observation.
 The speaker observes how the message impacts the audience.
 A good speaker should have monitoring skills to persuade his or her listeners.
 This skill assists them in staying away from providing stereotyping, prejudice, and discriminating speech.

 White’s Model of Communication Advantages

 Firstly, White’s communication model can explain the transaction communication process with feedback.
 It is the perfect model to explain oral communication.

 Additionally, this model shows how two-way communication occurs, like debating and talk shows.

 Moreover, White’s model suits effective communication processes; therefore, organizations use this model to communicate with clients.
 For example, the marketing team discusses with clients over smartphones to motivate them.

 White’s Model of Communication Disadvantages

-Firstly, the White model cannot describe the one-way communication process; because it is a transactional communication model that has feedback.
-Contrastly, the linear communication models enable us to explain the linear or one-way communication process.
+Firstly, the White model cannot describe the one-way communication process; because it is a transactional communication model with feedback.
+In contrast, the linear communication models enable us to explain the linear or one-way communication process.

-In addition, it cannot explain communication with radio, television, book, newspaper, and no-reply email.
+In addition, it cannot explain communication with radio, television, books, newspapers, and no-reply email.